DOL-Translations/lupin-III/README.md

 ### If you're interested in compiling manually, or learning more about the game, [click here to go to the wiki](https://github.com/radianthero/lupin-III/wiki).

-## When you pause and go to `History`, it won't display words with spaces properly, [follow the instructions here](https://github.com/radianthero/lupin-III/wiki/Adding-the-History-Fix)
+## When you pause and go to `History`, it won't display words with spaces properly, [follow the instructions here](https://github.com/radianthero/lupin-III/wiki/Adding-the-History-Fix) to fix the issue.

 # Post release things to do:

-Add support for History fix on disc. (currently only available as an external Gecko code)
+Add support for History fix on disc (Currently only available as an external Gecko code).

 Look into adding new fonts.

-Get chapter 6-8 properly translated, and add fixes as needed.
+Get chapter 6-8 translated by an actual translator instead of DeepL, and add fixes as needed.